q70/Swift/README.md

 # Swift
-# "The following work and files are directly correleted to my development and imrpovement in the Apple Developed Programming language
+# "The following work and files are directly correleted to my development and imrpovement in the Apple Developed Programming language"